 OVERVIEW: This funder supports community development, education, the environment, and housing efforts that work toward a more equitable Oregon.
-Grant applications are accepted each spring and through occasional RFPs.
+It accepts grant applications each spring and through occasional RFPs.

 IP TAKE: MMT’s equity approach provides a model for foundations nationwide and is something the funder takes very seriously.
 But with such broad portfolio topics, this is a grantmaker everyone in Oregon should know.

 PROFILE: The Meyer Memorial Trust is based in Portland and committed to building an equitable Oregon.
+It seeks to invest “in change at the systemic level to ease inequities and disparities.”
 This foundation was established by Fred G. Meyer, who founded a chain of retail stores in the Pacific Northwest in 1982.
-Since then, the funder has awarded over $700 million in grants and program investments to well over 3,200 organizations.
+Since then, the funder has made grants of over $700 million and program investments to well over 3,200 organizations.
 The geographic focus is Oregon and Southwest Washington.

 The healthy environment portfolio addresses protection and improvement of the state’s environment, largely through the Willamette River Initiative, a 10-year commitment to improve the watershed.
 MMT also fields an affordable housing portfolio, alongside the coordination of essential services.